2004 Quetta Ashura massacre

 The 2004 Quetta Ashura massacre was a terrorist attack on 2 March 2004 during an Ashura procession in the southwestern city of Quetta, Pakistan.
-At least 42 people were killed and more than 100 wounded.
+At least 50 people were killed and more than 100 wounded.

-People going for wudu to recite prayers heard gunshots and the noha khwuan in the truck shouted that the people who were going for wudu should run for their lives.
+People going for wudu (ablution) to recite prayers heard gunshots and the noha khwuan in the truck shouted that the people going for wudu should run for their lives.

-In those days Ashura had no security.
+At the time, Ashura processions were not accompanied by security details.
 The attack took place in Liaqat Bazaar.
 Almost all of the victims were Hazara.
-The incident occurred just after the Karbala Ashura bombings in Iraq.
+The attack occurred just after the Karbala Ashura bombings in Iraq.

 Background

 Shia Muslim processions are held throughout the world to commemorate the martyrdom of Imam Hussain Ibn Ali on the Day of Ashura.
 Like other parts of Pakistan, Quetta has Shia Muslims who mainly belong to Hazara community.
 In Quetta, the Ashura procession starts from Alamdar Road, where the Imambargahs gather from around the city mainly from Hazara Town.
 The procession moves to Mezan Chowk, where prayers are offered, Matam is performed.
 The process moves to Liaqat Bazaar and ends on Alamdar Road.